Table of Contents

 Joshua Kerievsky expanded the concept to user experience design using the term “User Experience (UX) Debt”.
 Kerievsky explained that, like technical debt, UX debt will eventually come due, usually in the form of less customer satisfaction and possible customer defects.

-In other words: if the fate of your product, company or business is defined by the success of the project you’re going to pay… don’t play with fire.
-Just hire UX professionals from an experienced UX design agency.
+In other words, if the success of your product, company, or business hinges on the project you’re funding… don’t play with fire.
+Instead, hire UX professionals from an experienced UX design agency.